-In the same idea, and relating back to the topic discussed in the previous chapter, meal replacements represent an ideological universal solution to the problem of the body.
+Relating back to the previous chapter, meal replacements represent an ideological universal solution to the problem of the body.
 In my view, they play the role of a consumer market-friendly product which comes as an introduction to bigger and more profitable issues, such as disease and aging.
 However, like universal knowledge, universal nutrition cannot represent a solution to the needs of the entire planet.
 The answers currently provided by companies which produce meal replacements are not as sustainable, affordable and appealing as they claim (Huel.com, 2017).
 Even though companies such as Soylent pride in collaborating with the World Food Program to provide meals for those in need, I believe that corporate solutions are not what the world needs to deal with its most pressing problems, such as climate change, poverty and access to food and water.

 In recent years, more and more money and intelligence have been invested in Silicon Valley into studying the human body.
 The focus is not so much on curing diseases such as cancer and diabetes, but specifically on curing the one 'disease' affecting the upper classes: growing old.
 The richest of the rich are deeply invested in making themselves live as long as possible.
 The most likely implication of this plan is that anti-aging technologies will only be available to the elite, and will not benefit the rest of the world in any way.
+Even Bill Gates has recently warned the world that gene editing technology will only contribute to even greater inequality between the rich and the poor (Court, 2019).

 Transhumanism represents "The belief or theory that the human race can evolve beyond its current physical and mental limitations, especially by means of science and technology" (Oxford dictionaries).
-Similarly, the practice of biohacking, non-traditional experimentation meant to improve the capacities of living organisms (Webster Dictionary), comes from the view that the body is simply another machine we can hack into.
+Similarly, the practice of biohacking 6 comes from the view that the body is a machine we can hack into.
 The aging body, with its physical needs, is a problem that current tech biohacking companies are trying to solve.
-This view is repeated over and over again by founders of various life-improving brain-enhancing death-repealing companies.
+This view is repeated constantly by founders of various life-improving brain-enhancing death-repealing companies.
 At a health symposium in Los Angeles, Joon Yun, a doctor and hedge fund investor in longevity research announced: "I have the idea that aging is plastic, that it's encoded [...]
 If something is encoded, you can crack the code. (...)
 If you can crack the code, you can hack the code!"
 (Friend, 2017).

-Google has started a whole new secretive company, Calico, dedicated entirely to this purpose, considered "one of the first funders of transhumanism" (Fuck off Google wiki).
+Google has started a secretive company, Calico, dedicated entirely to this purpose, considered "one of the first funders of transhumanism" (Fuck off Google wiki, 2017).
 As one of the major players in technology, Google Ventures has also become one of the main investors in life sciences, including food technology companies such as Soylent (Popper, 2013).
 This is one of the reasons why I feel that meal replacements represent just another piece in the puzzle, when it comes to technology innovations that hack the human body.

 Since, according to transhumanism, the current state of the human body is at an early phase of development, there is still a lot of space for evolution.
 People who identify themselves as biohackers are experimenting with various ways of enhancing their awareness and brain function, as well as incorporating food innovations into their diets.
-For some, such as Mathijs Diederiks, from the YouTube channel futurefood, it is clear that traditional foods and ways of consuming them are part of an archaic diet.
-He described his view on futurist foods and their role in our lives in an interview, when asked about the portrayal of cooking and eating as a hassle:
+For some, such as Matthijs Diederiks, from the YouTube channel futurefood, it is clear that traditional foods and ways of consuming them are part of an archaic diet.
+He described his view on futurist foods and their role in our lives in an interview, when asked about the portrayal of cooking and eating as a hassle (see Appendix 2):